FLAME University | MBA 2025

 There is essentially no difference in career opportunities when it comes to online MBA vs regular MBA.
 There are numerous career opportunities available after completing both modes of MBA courses.
 Students can explore job opportunities in diverse industries in different career paths.

-Career options after the best regular MBA and online MBA courses:
+Career options after regular MBA and online MBA courses:

 Sales Manager: A sales manager monitors the sales team.
 He or she works closely with salespeople, sets quotas, assigns sales territories, supervises the members of the sales team, assigns sales training, and creates a sales plan.